evidentlyai/evidently/docs/book/get-started/quickstart-llm.md

 # 3. Run your first eval

 Run a few basic evaluations for all texts in the "Review_Text" column:
-* text sentiment (scale -1 for negative to 1 for positive)
+* text sentiment (measured on a scale from -1 for negative to 1 for positive)
 * text length (returns an absolute number of symbols)

 ```python